Welcome to Explicit Ideas! A place, where ignited minds come to get healthy, wealthy, and wise!

 (b) Manpower.
 Elections are manpower-intense procedures, which require the Election Commission staff and government officials to be always deputed at booths across the country.

 (c) Security.
-In view of all types of anti-social activities such as booth capturing, violence, and proxy voting, top-level tight security needs to be employed at the booths.
+Given all anti-social activities such as booth capturing, violence, and proxy voting, tight top-level security needs to be employed at the booths.

-During elections, voters become soldiers (ready to kill anyone found opposing their choice of the party) and polling booths become local war fields.
+During elections, voters become soldiers (ready to kill anyone found opposing their party choice), and polling booths become local war fields.

 During their clashes, many precious lives are lost, both security personnel as well as of civilians.
 For what?